arvidsorfeldt/cobots/README.md

 # cobots
-This must be installed on a system with ubuntu 20.04 focal with ros installed.
+This must be installed on a system with ubuntu 20.04 focal with ros installed and sourced.

 First install rust.
 ```console